Cluster Haptic Texture Dataset: Haptic Texture Dataset with Varied Velocity-Direction Sliding Contacts: Methods

-A force sensor (FSR402, Interlink Electronics) was placed between the artificial fingertip and the end-effector structure to which the fingertip was attached.
-The force sensor has a measuring range of 0.2 N to 20 N. The sensor output was connected to the A/D conversion input pin of the microcontroller (Teensy 3.2, PJRC) and converted to a 10-bit digital value before being sent to the PC via a USB serial interface.
-The sampling rate of the sensor values in the microcontroller was 1 kHz.
+A load cell (SC616C-1kg, Sensor and Control) measures the contact force of the rubber tip through a spring mechanism.
+The load cell has a measuring range of 0.005 N to 9.8 N and an accuracy of 0.005 N. The load cell output was connected to an A/D converter (HX711, Avia Semiconductor Ltd) which transmitted the data to the microcontroller at 80 Hz with 23-bit resolution.
+The microcontroller transmitted the force values to the PC at 6 kHz via a USB serial interface.